Liezl Coetzee - Sociable Systems

 Labour systems, worker-centred design, voice suppression.

-Multi-model experiments used as a research method — models placed in structured dialogue, their outputs compared, contradictions surfaced, consensus and divergence mapped.
+Models placed in structured dialogue; outputs compared, contradictions surfaced, consensus and divergence mapped.

 The original arena: testing AI governance reasoning against the IFC Performance Standards.